 Executive groups and internal project team members are often unsure what it means to partner with an outside project management firm.
-There may be concerns about job stability for PMO staff or the potential for damage to the team’s reputation.
+There may be concerns about job stability for Project Team staff or the potential for damage to the team’s reputation.
 Some people worry about the logistics of working with an external expert and how it might contribute to a difficult environment, where workloads, time pressures, and stress levels are already high.

 These are reasonable concerns but they’re typically based on the unknown.
 They don’t reflect the reality of partnering with an experienced outside consultancy.
 We’ve compiled some of the most common fears we hear from potential clients and balanced them against the facts of how a relationship with an external expert functions in the real world.